yusufokuducu/gochat/README.md

 # GoChat - Real-time Chat Application

-GoChat is a modern, real-time chat application built with FastAPI for the backend and React with Material-UI for the frontend.
+GoChat is a modern, real-time chat application built with Go for the backend and React with Material-UI for the frontend.

 ## Features